Tutorial: Creating an App¶

 });

-Load the test database in an IOC with a P macro of your choosing, e.g. softIoc -m "P=MyIoc:" -d test.db.
+Load the test database in an IOC with a P macro of your choosing, e.g. softIoc -m "P=MyIoc:" -d tutorial.db.

 Then compile and run the tutorial application: ./tutorial MyIoc: